ixaxaar/monoid.space/Types/introduction.lagda.md

 ![scala-type-system](./scala-type-system.png)

-## Mathematical philosophy
+## Judgements and Propositions

 The basic constructs of type theory is based on the concept of "judgement" versus "propositions".

 Zermelo-Frenkel Set theory (ZFC) consists of:

 - `Set`s which are a collection of objects
-- a propositional first order logic system to create and manipulate such ets
+- a propositional first order logic system to create and manipulate such objects and sets
-- maps in and amongst such sets
+- maps amongst such sets

 which is in fact pretty much the basic components of any imperative programming language.